Exhibitor Benefits Of SMART Objectives: Helping You Succeed

 3. Improve Motivation And Team Spirit

-Asking your exhibition team to do the impossible often results in the predictable, where your staff fails to see a path toward reaching your lofty goals.
+Asking your event staff to do the impossible often results in the predictable, where everyone else fails to see a path toward reaching your lofty goals.
 This doesn’t mean you shouldn’t occasionally set ambitious targets, but rather that you should always keep your objectives achievable and realistic.

-Imagine being excited to start selling at your first exhibition, only to be told that you have to achieve a 70% return on investment!
+Imagine being excited to start selling at your first trade show, only to be told that you have to achieve a 70% return on investment!
 It’s highly unlikely you’ll achieve such high figures for your first event, and your staff will be left feeling stressed and demoralized.

 4. Allow For Reflection And Improvement